 We start our meeting at 10.30 am, often with a few notices keeping us informed of church activities.
 This is followed by modern worship songs, prayer, and a sermon / Bible study.
 There is sometimes the opportunity for spontaneous prayer but don't feel pressured to say anything.

 On the 2nd and 4th Sundays in the month the youth will leave for their own group at some point during the service.
 Crèche toys are available for young children.

 Our meeting ends at around 11.45 am and there's a chance to stay and chat over Fairtrade tea and coffee.

 Our aim is that whether you are just looking into Christianity, or have been a Christian for many years, you will be encouraged and inspired by the morning.
 We hope that everyone will draw closer to God.

 We are a Christian church and believe that all can have a relationship with God through his Son, Jesus Christ.
 We believe this relationship with God is possible because of Jesus' death on the cross, and His resurrection three days later.

 We belong to the Baptist Union of Great Britain, an association of churches together in the UK.
 Each local congregation appoints and supports their own minister / leadership team and has autonomy to decide how they serve and worship Christ in their community.
-What we have in common is that we all agree to BUGB's principles, which include reserving baptism for believers only - this means that we baptise adults who profess faith, rather then infants (who are too young to make their own minds up).

 © Bovingdon Baptist Church